tum-pbs/pbdl-book/overview-equations.md

 We'll often consider Burgers' equation in 1D or 2D as a starting point.
-It represents a well-studied advection-diffusion PDE, which (unlike Navier-Stokes) does not include any additional constraits such as conservation of mass.
+It represents a well-studied advection-diffusion PDE, which (unlike Navier-Stokes) does not include any additional constraints such as conservation of mass.
 Hence, it leads to interesting shock formations.
 In 2D, it is given by: